 On this dayMar 18, 1831

 Beginning in 1827, the State of Georgia enacted legislation that nullified Cherokee laws and appropriated Cherokee lands.
-In response to Georgia’s extension of its law over the Cherokee Nation, the Cherokee filed suit in the United States Supreme Court, challenging the legislation and citing treaties the nation had previously entered into with the United States government.
+In response to Georgia’s extension of its law over the Cherokee Nation, the Cherokee filed suit in the U.S. Supreme Court, challenging the legislation and citing treaties the nation had previously entered into with the U.S. government.
 The Cherokee argued that those treaties established the Cherokee Nation as a sovereign and independent state.

-The Court's refused to enforce the treaties that would have protected the Cherokee from state and federal interference, instead leaving them vulnerable to the Indian Removal Act -- which resulted in the Cherokee's forcible removal later that year.
+The Court refused to enforce the treaties that would have protected the Cherokee from state and federal interference, instead leaving them vulnerable to the Indian Removal Act—which resulted in the Cherokee's forcible removal later that year.